 Life can exist in any form right from minutest microorganisms to huge age-old trees.
 For survival, organisms can depend upon so many different sources and can feed upon various things.
-Here we will talk about the life cycle of a plasmodium vivax which is a parasite.
+Here we will talk about the life cycle of a Plasmodium vivax which is a parasite.
 Also, it is a human pathogen.
-Plasmodium vivax is basically a protozoa.
-It can also be called a protozoan parasite.
+Plasmodium vivax is basically a protozoan: It can also be called a protozoan parasite.
 We will study how this protozoan begins its life and ends up in a different organism.
-We will see how it spreads, what are the necessities of its survival, how it grows, how many stages are there in its life cycle, it's complete life cycle.
+We will see how it spreads, what are the necessities of its survival, how it grows, how many stages are there in its life cycle, its complete life cycle.

 The life cycle of this parasite is quite complex, it completes its life using mosquito or in other words, it uses mosquito as a carrier or catalyst to carry the disease and transmit it as well.

-This malaria parasite called plasmodium completes its life cycle in three stages namely Gametocytes which is the first stage then sporozoites which is the second stage and lastly merozoites which is the third and final stage.
+This malaria parasite called Plasmodium completes its life cycle in three stages namely Gametocytes which is the first stage then sporozoites which is the second stage and lastly merozoites which is the third and final stage.
 It has a very complex life cycle.
 We are going to study it in detail.

-There are three stages in the life cycle of a plasmodium
+There are three stages in the life cycle of a Plasmodium

 The first stage is called as gametocytes

-Gametocyte is the first stage in the life cycle of plasmodium.
+Gametocyte is the first stage in the life cycle of Plasmodium.

-Sporozoite is stage two in the life cycle of plasmodium.
+Sporozoite is stage two in the life cycle of Plasmodium.

 An anopheles mosquito which is infected by the sporozoite when bites a human there's transmission of sporozoites from the mosquito into the bloodstream of humans.
 After sporozoites have entered the bloodstream they tend to enter into the liver cells of humans.
 Sporozoites enter the liver cell and here they grow into schizonts as they multiply asexually.
 These rupture the liver cells in order to release merozoites.